netevert/dnsmorph/README.md

     ./dnsmorph -s -d staging.amazon.com -v
 </p>
 </details>
+<p></p>

-**DNSMORPH is under active development**, much needs to be done to reach and surpass the quality of comparable tools.
+**DNSMORPH is under active development**, much needs to be done to match and surpass the quality of comparable tools.
 Consult the [issues page](https://github.com/netevert/dnsmorph/issues) to see what's in the pipeline and how the project is progressing.

 License
 =======